ucl-casa-ce/Open-Gauges/README.md

 PLA for 3D Printing - Any PLA for the main parts, the dials graphics are printed on paper and laid flat on a disc (see 3D Printer Files) printed in transparent PLA.
 This can be left out but it allow the dial to lay flat and provides a nice diffused light. eSun Transparent PLA works well.

+# Wiring

-Wiring as per below on a NodeMCU, also commented in the Arduino code - pins can be changed according to your own board.
+As per below on a NodeMCU, also commented in the Arduino code - pins can be changed according to your own board.

  ![Screen](https://github.com/ucl-casa-ce/WindSpeedGauge/blob/main/GaugewithLEDS.png)